peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

 The outermost tag for this CBOR data item, or -1 if the item is untagged.

+<a id="Sign"></a>
+### Sign

+    public int Sign { get; }

+<b>Deprecated.</b> Instead, convert this object to a number with .AsNumber(),  and use the Sign property in .NET or the signum method in Java.
+Either will treat not-a-number (NaN) values differently than here.

+Gets this value's sign: -1 if negative; 1 if positive; 0 if zero.
+Throws an exception if this is a not-a-number value.

+<b>Returns:</b>

+This value's sign: -1 if negative; 1 if positive; 0 if zero.

+<b>Exceptions:</b>

+ * System.InvalidOperationException:
+This object does not represent a number, or this object is a not-a-number (NaN) value.

 <a id="SimpleValue"></a>
 ### SimpleValue